-With seven miles of beaches, the bay, bike paths, hiking trails, and the oldest operating lighthouse in America, you’ll want to add a visit to Sandy Hook, NJ, to your bucket list.
-But what brings over 2 million visitors a year to Sandy Hook is its unique location—nestled between the waters of the Sandy Hook Bay and the New York/New Jersey Bight, this popular national park has a unique ecosystem with a beach and a maritime forest featuring a large wildlife population.
-What’s more, the New York City views from the shoreline are a major wow, especially on a clear day, and it’s one of the few free beaches in New Jersey.
+With seven miles of pristine beaches, a sparkling bay, dedicated bike paths, peaceful hiking trails, and the oldest operating lighthouse in America, Sandy Hook, NJ, is a must-visit for anyone visiting the shore.
+Its unique location—nestled between Sandy Hook Bay and the New York/New Jersey Bight—gives this popular national park a distinct ecosystem, featuring a beach and a maritime forest populated by a wide range of wildlife.
+Plus, the New York City views from the shoreline (a major wow on a clear day) and one of the few free beaches in New Jersey make Sandy Hook one of our favorite places in the Garden State.
 Read on for more on what to do on a day trip to Sandy Hook and what you need to know before you go.
-(Photo Credit: NJ MOM)
+(Featured photo credit: NJ MOM)

 Sandy Hook: An NJ Attraction